mona-jena/Toy-Block-Factory-Web-App/README.md

 ### Functionalities

-Factory has an order management system that should be able to enter a single order details, the application can:
+Factory has an order management system that should be able to enter a single order details.

+This application can:
 - Take orders
 - Generate an Invoice Report per order
 - Generating a Cutting List Report per order